Inference for Median and a Generalization of HulC: Width Analysis

-Although Theorems~\ref{cor:irregular_case} and~\ref{thm:asym_result_irreg_case} relax the assumption of the Bahadur representation, they require the existence of a density (in the extended real line) at $\theta_0$.
+Although Theorem~\ref{thm:asym_result_irreg_case} relaxes the assumption of the Bahadur representation, they require the existence of a density (in the extended real line) at $\theta_0$.
 As a final result, we provide an extension of Theorem~\ref{thm:asym_result_irreg_case} explicitly allowing for the non-existence of density at the median $\theta_0.$